Quick answer

 - Budget pick: RTX 3060 12 GB.
 Cheap used, gets you into the 8–12 GB tier, runs 14B models well.

 - Best value: RTX 3090 24 GB.
-Used market is strong.
+Still the community pick for 30B-class models, but the used market has heated up: expect roughly $1,200-1,300 in mid-2026 (the GDDR6 squeeze roughly doubled it from a year ago).
 Fits Qwen2.5-Coder-32B Q4 with room for context.
 The card most serious local AI developers actually run.

 - Mac: M3 Pro 36 GB or M4 Max 48 GB+ if you're staying in the Apple ecosystem.